Remi-Huguet/Minishell/README.md

 ## Description
 No parameters needed to lauch the shell.
 This program is like a linux shell in bash.
-The idea of this project was make again a project i had to to in first year, but after learning more things (4 years later), and have fun creating again a lot of functions from the string.h lib.
+The idea of this project was make again a project i had to to in first year, but after learning more things (4 years later).

 ## Run
 ```bash